Word of Wisdom (Latter Day Saints): Beginnings under Joseph Smith

-According to Joseph Smith, founder of the Latter Day Saint movement, the Word of Wisdom was received on February 27, 1833, as a revelation from God.
+Joseph Smith, founder of the Latter Day Saint movement, dictated the Word of Wisdom as a revelation from the Christian God on February 27, 1833.
 The Word of Wisdom was first published as a stand-alone broadsheet in December 1833.
-In 1835, it was included as Section LXXX in the first edition of the Doctrine and Covenants.
+In 1835, it was included as Section LXXX (80) in the first edition of the Doctrine and Covenants.
 Brigham Young stated after Smith's death that the revelation was given in response to problems encountered while conducting meetings in the Smith family home:

 In February 1834, Joseph Smith proposed a resolution before the high council of the church that stated, "No official member in this Church is worthy to hold an office after having the word of wisdom properly taught him; and he, the official member, neglecting to comply with and obey it."
 This resolution was accepted unanimously by the council.
 The charge of "not observing the Word of Wisdom" was later one of five leveled against David Whitmer (who was an apostle, and one of the Three Witnesses) on April 13, 1838, which led to his excommunication.

 Joseph Smith is however recorded at various times drinking wine, beer, and tea, and using tobacco.
 One account by Amasa Lyman, a member of the First Presidency under Smith, reports that Smith once finished preaching a sermon on the Word of Wisdom and immediately afterward rode through the streets smoking a cigar.
 Similarly, Almon W. Babbitt stated "that he had taken the liberty to break the Word of Wisdom, from the example of President Joseph Smith, Jun., and others, but acknowledged that it was wrong" when he was brought before the church's high council on August 19, 1835, on the charge of "not keeping the Word of Wisdom".
 Joseph Smith had also been operating a hotel/tavern in Far West, Missouri, in 1838, and in June of that year, the high council of Far West felt compelled to remind Smith's family that there was a ban on the sale and consumption of "ardent spirits in the place".